-Drinking wine requires engagement of more senses than simply your taste buds.
-It requires engagement of sight; to notice the colour of the wine and the colour reflected in the wine when held up to the light.
+Drinking wine requires the engagement of more senses than simply your taste buds.
+It requires the engagement of sight; to notice the colour of the wine and the colour reflected in the wine when held up to the light.
 It requires taking in the subtle aromas of flowers, fruits, spices, oak or smoke.
-It requires swirling your wine glass to release these aromas further, and taking a deep and focused inhale to distinguish the aromas.
+Swirling your wine glass to release these aromas further, and taking a deep and focused inhale to distinguish the aromas.
 It requires sipping the wine to notice the taste and texture on your palate.
 Drinking wine as expert wine tasters do requires your full attention, rather than gulping it down to de-stress and forget about the day or week past!

 At a French wine tasting class I attended recently we were guided on the above process of wine tasting and were encouraged to identify the aromas of various wines.
 The aroma that we each perceived varied, as did our preferences.
 The aromas we notice vary because of previous experiences and our preferences based on past associations and individual differences.
 As the sommelier (wine waiter) stated, if we all had the same smell and taste receptors and preferences there wouldn’t be such a variety of wines.
 How boring would life be if there was one wine that suited all tastes?